Ezward/Esp32CameraRover2/README.md

         - Motor - send control signals to the motor via a L9110s motor controller board
         - Encoder - read wheel revolutions using optical-interrupter board
         - SpeedController - control wheel speed using a software PID controller
+    - Pose Estimator - continually update the rover's idea of it's position and orientation as it moves.

 Much of the camera code in `src/camera` is adapted from the ESP32 Cam `CameraWebServer` demonstration sketch provided with the ESP32 Cam Arduino framework.
 It would be worth your time to get that demo application running on your ESP32 Cam before you attempt to build the rover and run the rover application.
 That will give you the opportunity to learn how to install the necessary libraries and how to upload programs to the ESP32 Cam via a USB-to-Serial adapter board.
 I recommend the [article](https://dronebotworkshop.com/esp32-cam-intro/) and [video](https://www.youtube.com/watch?v=visj0KE5VtY) from The Dronebot Workshop.
 He provides an excellent, thorough description of how to setup the software and upload and run the demonstration script.
 NOTE: after showing how to run the demonstration sketch, he goes into a section of how to add an external antenae to the ESP32 Cam; you do NOT need to do that for this project.